gamtiq/dev-tools/data.md

 * [SQLiteStudio](https://sqlitestudio.pl/) ([Github repo](https://github.com/pawelsalawa/sqlitestudio)) - a free, open source, multi-platform SQLite database manager.

 ### Data processing <a name="data-processing"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [Apache Spark](https://spark.apache.org/) - a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 * [Apache Zeppelin](https://zeppelin.apache.org/) - web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala, Python, R and more.
 * [CUE](https://cuelang.org/) - an open source language, with a rich set of APIs and tooling, for defining, generating, and validating all kinds of data: configuration, APIs, database schemas, code, ...
 * [Dasel](https://github.com/TomWright/dasel) (short for data-selector) - allows you to query and modify data structures using selector strings.